posaune0423/twitter-bot/README.md

 # twitterOatuhWrapper

-This is simple php script which allows you to search tweets containing given keywords like "RT", "follow & retweet" so that you can get a kind of prize 💵
+This is simple php script which allows you to search tweets containing given keywords like "RT", "follow & retweet" so that you can get a kind of prize 💵 or gift🎁

 In my repository, I use a very useful php library [abraham/twitteroauth](https://github.com/abraham/twitteroauth) developed by [abraham](https://github.com/abraham).